 But Who Is Speaking Up For Stay-At-Home-Mums?

-One person who has been constantly raising up the issues that SAHMs face is NTUC Assistant Secretary-General Patrick Tay.
+One person who has been constantly raising the issues that SAHMs face is NTUC Assistant Secretary-General Patrick Tay.

 In 2014, he highlighted in a Parliament speech on how there is a lack of societal and governmental understanding of the critical role SAHMs play in supporting the family.